Chen Li-ju

-Chen Li-Ju (陳麗如 (Ch'en Li-ju, Chén Lìrú); born 24 April 1981) is an athlete from the Republic of China.
-She competes in archery.

-Chen represented the Republic of China (as Chinese Taipei) at the 2004 Summer Olympics.
+Chen Li-Ju (陳麗如 (Ch'en Li-ju, Chén Lìrú); born 24 April 1981) is a Taiwanese archer who represented Taiwan (as Chinese Taipei) at the 2004 Summer Olympics.
 She placed 45th in the women's individual ranking round with a 72-arrow score of 617.
 In the first round of elimination, she faced 20th-ranked Sumangala Sharma of India.
 Chen lost 142–133 in the 18-arrow match, placing 50th overall in women's individual archery.

 Chen was also a member of the team that won the bronze medal for Chinese Taipei in the women's team archery competition.